fchmainy/k8s-trainings-101/README.md

         pass: v2
 </pre>

 **3. Configure Ingress with Canary testing.**  In this scenario, we are only steering specific key users (dev, test users, for example) to the new version of the application, by detecting the presence of a specific header or cookie.
+Deploy an updated Canary Ingress Resource:

 [link to documentation](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#match)